 Two of the three cheapest pet insurance policies available from cats - from Animal Friends and Purely Pets - are "Accident Only".
 This means that they only pay out if your cat needs vet treatment because of an accident, and won't cover the costs of vet bills for illnesses and medical conditions.
 It's for this reason that Defaqto rated them 1 out of 5 and 2 out 5 respectively when conducting its independent review of cat insurance policies.

-The second cheapest policy, "Economy" pet insurance from Protect Your Bubble, will pay out if your cat needs to go to the vet because of a medical condition.
-However, the amount you can claim is capped at £1,000 per year, and the terms of the policy excess means you will have to pay the first £100 of any pet insurance claim you make yourself, plus 15% of the total bill.
-Defaqto scores this policy 1 out of 5.
+The second cheapest policy, "Economy" pet insurance from Direct Line, will pay out if your cat needs to go to the vet because of a medical condition.
+However, the amount you can claim is capped at £4,000 per year.
+You have the choice between £80 or £160 excess per claim.

 If you'd like to find out more about the cream of cat insurance policies, why not read our article Best Pet Insurance for Cats?

 Can I get cheap cat insurance with no excess?

 You may be able to get cat insurance with no excess, but it may not be as cheap as the cheapest policies on the market - eg accident-only policies.
 In fact, buying a policy with a higher excess will usually make your monthly premiums lower.

 As of August 2018, the only pet insurance policy on the market that we are aware of that comes with a no-excess option is our Regular policy.
 A quote for a two-year-old female cat living in Milton Keynes was £10.02 per month (this quote was obtained on August 13, 2018).